 You also need to focus on your whisking technique when you're preparing the casserole mix for the oven.
 You need to thoroughly whisk both the eggs and the cheese together, creating a bubbly mixture that has plenty of air trapped in it.
 The bubbles help to produce a fluffy egg casserole, as the air is needed while it's baking in the oven.

-When you reheat an egg casserole, don't expect the eggs to be as fluffy as when you first serve it fresh from the oven.
+When you reheat a casserole, don't expect the eggs to be as fluffy as when you first serve it fresh from the oven.